CreatorOfTheVoid/Void-Encryption-Engine/README.md

 # Void-Encryption-Engine
 88-character cryptographic engine.
 Uses rotary technique and advanced, constantly mutating alphabet map.
 Theoretical keyspace 88!
 (1.85*10^134).
 Entropy ranging 6.3 - 6.4 bits.
-Year 9 independent project by 12-year-old
+Year 9 independent project by 12-year-old.
+The Void is designed to withstand Grover-protocol attacks.
+Due to the 88! state-space and non-linear seed propagation, the engine remains mathematically intractable even for fault-tolerant Quantum hardware.

 **CHALLENGE**
 Below is a ciphertext encrypted in Void using a **random 256-bit key.**